Return of the King (comics)

 "Return of the King" is a 2009 Daredevil story arc written by Ed Brubaker with art by Michael Lark and David Aja and published by Marvel Comics.
 The story arc appeared in Daredevil vol. 2 #116-119 & 500 (the volume being renumbered) and was Ed Brubaker's final story arc on the character.
-The story saw the Kingpin’s return to the United States and team up with Daredevil to take down a common enemy.
+The story saw Kingpin’s return to the United States and team up with Daredevil to take down a common enemy.

 Plot synopsis

 Wilson Fisk, the Kingpin, flees to Europe to escape a life of crime, where he meets a woman and befriends her children.
 Fisk starts to see the woman and her children more often, until they are killed by the Hand.
 Lady Bullseye, one of the Hand’s assassins, claims Daredevil sent her.
 Back in New York City, Daredevil learns that Fisk has returned and allies with him to take down the Hand.
 Meanwhile, Foggy Nelson learns about Matt’s alliance with the Kingpin and convinces Dakota North, to find Matt.
 Meanwhile, Fisk is talking to the Owl and tells him he is ready to betray Daredevil.
 The next morning, Lady Bullseye is meeting with the Owl, when she realizes he is a double agent and convinces him to set up a meeting with Fisk.
 Dakota manages to find where Fisk and Lady Bullseye are meeting, but is discovered and knocked out by the Owl.
 Daredevil manages to track down the Dakota’s location, defeat the Owl, and rescue her.
 Meanwhile, Fisk and Lady Bullseye meet with high-ranking members of the Hand, where their meeting is interrupted by Daredevil, who defeats Fisk and Lady Bullseye, and convinces the Hand to recruit him.
 The story ends with Matt ready to become the new leader of the Hand.